Topic: Nature

 Written on July 28, 2020 at 5:45 am, by

 Giant crab joins giant bear at San Juan Islands Sculpture Park Thanks to a loan by Cattle Point Rock & Topsoil, “Rusty” the giant crab, now has a temporary home near the bay at the Sculpture Park.
 “Rusty” is the work of artist Zackarya Leck, on Orcas Island.
-Come see them both along with 150 other sculptures Continue Reading
+Come see them both along with 150 Continue Reading